KillahPotatoes/KP-Liberation/README.md

 ### 0.963 (in development)
 * Added: Some missing RHS vehicles for the ACE medical system.
+* Removed: Provided ACE settings, as they are not used anymore since the last ACE update.
 * Tweaked: Arsenal blacklist for more compatibility with 3cbBAF.
 Thanks to [Applejakerie](https://github.com/Applejakerie)
 * Tweaked: Some small tweaks for the Lythium basefile.
 * Tweaked: BWMod Classnames due to the last mod update.
 Thanks to [madpat3](https://github.com/madpat3)